victorteokw/graphql-joker/README.md

 ## Generate Resources

-Amur resource generator follows the following style
+Amur resource generator follows this style

 ``` bash
 yo amur:resource YourModelName field1:Type1 field2:Type2 ref1:RefType1 ref2:RefType2:foreignKey
 ```

 Let's say you have a model named user, and user has a name, age and also a list of posts.
 And you have a model named post, it has title, content and author.
+Just type like this:

 ``` bash
 yo amur:resource User name:String age:Int posts:[Post]:author
 yo amur:resource Post title:String content:String author:User
 ```

+And then open `npm start` to try out auto generated API suite.

 ## Destroy Resources